Most Popular Female Names In The Bible

 Rachelโ€™s marriage to Jacob was marked by a significant rivalry with her sister Leah.
 Leah was able to bear children while Rachel remained barren.
 This competition and tension between the two sisters caused strain in their relationship and affected their households.

-See alsoย What Are The Most Controversial Biblical Characters In Religious Texts?
+See alsoย Who Are The Most Well-known Biblical Characters?

 4.3 Mother of Joseph and Benjamin